Crash in fmodstudioL on Windows 64bit IL2CPP build

 Thanks for your patience!

 This crash appears to be related to the use of the delay effect, potentially caused by the effect being reset while the buffer used to store the delay signal is being reallocated.
-I’ll be looking into the crash further to pass onto the development to fix up, but for the time being, are you automating/modulating the delay time on any delay effects at the time of the crash, or in general?
+I’ll be looking into the crash further to pass onto the development team to fix up, but for the time being, are you automating/modulating the delay time on any delay effects at the time of the crash, or in general?
 If so, I’d recommend disabling those events/effects and seeing whether that makes any difference to the frequency of crashes.

 1 Like